kartonfarkas/api_docs/source/suite/emails/launch_urls.rst

      -
    * - key_id
      - mixed
-     - key which identifies the contact
+     - Key which identifies the contact
      - field id, “id” or “uid” can be used
    * - key_value
      - mixed
-     - value of the field identified by the key_id
+     - Value of the field identified by the key_id
      -

 JSON Payload Example